 The former finding, regarding trabecular microstructure abnormalities, is in keeping with our results but we found these abnormalities at the distal tibia in postmenopausal women with LLAC.
 It remains unclear why there seems to be such a sharp contrast between the sexes.
 Intriguingly, women with LLAC, but not men, differed significantly in terms of IHD from those without LLAC.
-We speculate that LLAC in women, but not in men, might be associated with CAC as previously demonstrated in patients on chronic haemodialysis [12].
+We speculate that LLAC in women, but not in men, might be associated with CAC as previously demonstrated in patients on chronic haemodialysis [14].
 Association between bone microstructure abnormalities and LLAC could be highlighted only if there is also an association between LLAC and CAC.

-Many factors have been implicated in the concurrent development of vascular calcification and osteoporosis, including chronic inflammation, hypovitaminosis D, oxidative stress and oestrogen deficiency [40-42].
-Any or a combination of these factors might in part explain the link between vascular calcification and osteoporosis.
-However, the molecular mechanisms responsible for both vascular calcification and osteoporosis are not fully understood.
-It has been suggested that the OPG/RANK/RANKL system and the Wnt/β-catenin signalling pathway are plausible, common regulatory systems [43].
-With respect to the OPG/RANK/RANKL system, a recent study found no evidence to suggest that the RANKL inhibitor denosumab contributed to the progression of vascular calcification or to an increased risk of cardiovascular adverse events in 60- to 90-year-old women with osteoporosis and a high cardiovascular risk [44].
-Concerning the Wnt/β-catenin signalling pathway, a low sclerostin level was identified as an independent determinant of AAC in patients with CKD [43].
-Moreover, lower serum DKK1 levels were associated with severe AAC in older men regardless of age and other potential confounders [45].
+Many factors have been implicated in the concurrent development of vascular calcification and impaired bone metabolism (i.e. the so-called calcification paradox), including chronic inflammation, hypovitaminosis D, oxidative stress and oestrogen deficiency [45-49].
+Any or a combination of these factors might in part explain the link between vascular calcification and bone metabolism.
+However, the molecular mechanisms responsible for both vascular calcification and impaired bone metabolism are not fully understood.
+The mediators and pathways involved in the calcification paradox are centered around the transdifferentiation of VSMCs to bone-like cells, including cells with an osteoblastic and chondrocytic phenotype.
+Differences in OPG/RANKL and Pi/PPI ratios, along with differences in the response to TGF-β in both tissues, have been implicated in tuning the many parallels between bone mineralization and ectopic vessel calcification into an opposite net result [48].
+With respect to the OPG/RANK/RANKL system, a recent study found no evidence to suggest that the RANKL inhibitor denosumab contributed to the progression of vascular calcification or to an increased risk of cardiovascular adverse events in 60- to 90-year-old women with osteoporosis and a high cardiovascular risk [50].
+Concerning the Wnt/β-catenin signalling pathway, association between serum sclerostin level and AAC in patients with CKD remains to be clarified [43, 51].
+Moreover, lower serum DKK1 levels were associated with severe AAC in older men regardless of age and other potential confounders [52].

 The strengths of our study include that this is a well phenotyped large cohort of elderly men and women, enabling adjustment for multiple confounders.
 However this study also has some potential limitations.
 Based on the cross-sectional nature of this study design, causality cannot be established because we are unable to determine temporal relationships between the variables.
 Another limitation of our study is the relatively small number of individuals with LLAC.
 This limits the power of the study, particularly when the group is divided into men and women for analyses.
 The short scan length (9mm stack) is also a limitation.
 Finally, HR-pQCT data is restricted to the peripheral skeleton and does not provide a direct measure of bone quality at axial sites such as hip and vertebrae which are more common sites of fragility fracture.